coderabbitai/coderabbit-docs/docs/faq/faq.md

 In-trial and open-source plans have lower rate limits than the paid plan.
 In all cases, we re-allow further reviews/conversations after a brief timeout.

+### Integration

+#### Who can install CodeRabbit on the repositories?

+You need to be an admin of the orgnizaation to add the repositories.

 #### I can't add CodeRabbit to my GitLab Repositories.
 What should I do?